frankwei98/wechat-waifu-bot/README.md

 ## Warning

-The author is a Python rookie,and this program is UNDER DEVELOPMENT.
+The author is a Python rookie,and this program is NO LONGER FOR MAINTENANCE.

-PLEASE DON'T USE THIS CODE IN PRODUCTION ENVIRONMENT

 ## Install